Backways Cove, Denis Point and Trebarwith Strand Circular Walk

 In the 1800s, the rock at Trebarwith (or Trebarrow as it was known then), was known as Otterham Rock, or Rocks, acknowledging the rocks to the side of the main rock which protrude a small amount from the water.
 Below the surface of the water, these are part of an extensive reef.

 - Go through the kissing gate next to the gate, and bear left on the path towards the rock outcrop.
 Follow it around the headland until it meets a corner in the fence.

 The headland on the far side of the bay is Penhallic Point and the one you are now standing on is known as Dennis Point.

 Dennis Point is thought to be a corruption of the Cornish word "Dinas" meaning "castle".
 Clifftop forts on top of headlands such as this were common in the Iron Age.
 An area on Penhallic Point opposite is also known as "Dennis Scale" which is thought to have similar origins.
-However no evidence has so far been found there was a fort on either headland, so it remains an unsolved mystery.
+However no evidence has so far been found that there was a fort on either headland, so it remains an unsolved mystery.
 The name Dennis crops up elsewhere in Cornwall such as Dennis Hill at Padstow, which is thought to get its name from the rocky outcrop on the hill that looks a bit like a fort.

 - Keep left along the fence behind Port William beach until you reach a flight of steps.